Dexamethasone

-Dexamethasone is a glucocorticoid medication used to treat rheumatic problems, a number of skin diseases, severe allergies, asthma, chronic obstructive lung disease, croup, brain swelling, eye pain following eye surgery, superior vena cava syndrome (a complication of some forms of cancer), and along with antibiotics in tuberculosis.
+Dexamethasone is a fluorinated glucocorticoid medication used to treat rheumatic problems, a number of skin diseases, severe allergies, asthma, chronic obstructive pulmonary disease (COPD), croup, brain swelling, eye pain following eye surgery, superior vena cava syndrome (a complication of some forms of cancer), and along with antibiotics in tuberculosis.
 In adrenocortical insufficiency, it may be used in combination with a mineralocorticoid medication such as fludrocortisone.
 In preterm labor, it may be used to improve outcomes in the baby.
 It may be given by mouth, as an injection into a muscle, as an injection into a vein, as a topical cream or ointment for the skin or as a topical ophthalmic solution to the eye.
 The effects of dexamethasone are frequently seen within a day and last for about three days.

 The long-term use of dexamethasone may result in thrush, bone loss, cataracts, easy bruising, or muscle weakness.
 It is in pregnancy category C in the United States, meaning that it should only be used when the benefits are predicted to be greater than the risks.
 In Australia, the oral use is category A, meaning it has been frequently used in pregnancy and not been found to cause problems to the baby.
 It should not be taken when breastfeeding.
 Dexamethasone has anti-inflammatory and immunosuppressant effects.

 Dexamethasone was first synthesized in 1957 by Philip Showalter Hench and was approved for medical use in 1958.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, it was the 272nd most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2023, it was the 246th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+It is available as a generic medication.
+In 2023, the combination of dexamethasone with neomycin and polymyxin B was the 260th most commonly prescribed medication in the United States, with more than 1 million prescriptions; and the combination of dexamethasone with ciprofloxacin was the 283rd most commonly prescribed medication in the United States, with more than 700,000 prescriptions;